Yeidep Union Bank

 Is Batch B Really Open for 2026?

 Yes.
-Applications are being accepted through the official portal once the window opens.
+Applications are expected to be accepted through the official portal once the window opens.

 Can Senior Secondary Certificate Holders Apply?